Reichstag (North German Confederation): The draft constitution

-Bismarck's stipulation that there be no pay for deputies was directed primarily against the election of workers' representatives, who as a result would find it financially nearly impossible to run for office.
+Bismarck's stipulation that there be no pay for deputies was directed primarily against the election of workers' representatives, who would find it financially difficult to run for office.
 It was also intended to separate Reichstag membership from public employment, which meant that the many civil servants in state parliaments and the other public servants who formed a core part of Germany's liberal movement would be excluded.

 Election of the constituent Reichstag

 On 12 February 1867 a constituent Reichstag was elected on the basis of universal manhood suffrage to deliberate on the proposed constitution.
 The territory of the North German Confederation was divided into 297 electoral districts, in each of which one deputy was directly elected by majority vote.
 If no candidate achieved an absolute majority in the first round of voting, a runoff election was held between the top two candidates.
 In spite of considerable criticism of the North German Confederation, especially in the territories annexed by Prussia at the end of the Austro-Prussian War, there was no boycott of the elections.
 The overall voter turnout of almost 65% was significantly higher than in the elections to the Prussian state parliaments.
 Although the government tried to influence the elections, the results largely reflected the political sentiments of the population and differed little from those of the state parliaments.
 The majority in the constituent Reichstag was made up of the National Liberal Party (which had just split from the German Progress Party), the moderate-conservative Free Conservative Party and a few other liberal-minded deputies who joined with them.
 Together they accounted for 180 of the 297 seats and were those deputies who would potentially support Bismarck's policies.
 Opposite them stood 63 deputies from the Conservative Party, 13 who were Polish-speaking, 18 German-Hanoverians and other particularists, and 19 deputies from the German Progress Party.
 The anti-Prussian Saxon People's Party was represented by the two later Social Democratic parliamentarians August Bebel and Reinhold Schraps.